Tox21 Operational Model

 NTP and the National Center for Computational Toxicology in the EPA Office of Research and Development co-fund Tox21.
 Each partner brings key expertise, including:

-The ultimate goal is for the EPA and FDA to apply the knowledge gained from Tox21 research to the products these agencies regulate.
+The ultimate goal for EPA and the FDA is to apply the knowledge gained from Tox21 research to the products these agencies regulate.

 Phase I